Louis Munteanu: CFR Cluj

+D.C.
+United

+On 5 January 2026, Munteanu joined Major League Soccer team D.C.
+United as a Designated Player, signing a three-and-a-half-year contract with an option for a further year.
+D.C.
+United officially announced that it paid a club-record transfer fee of US$7 million (€6 million), with reports also mentioning potential add-ons of up to US$3 million (€2.6 million) and a 35% sell-on clause.

+Munteanu made his club debut on 1 March 2026, entering as a substitute and playing 14 minutes in a 1–1 away league draw at Austin FC.
+He scored his first goal on 25 April, in a 3–2 home victory over Orlando City SC.
+Eight days later, he netted a brace in a 2–0 away victory against New York City FC.

 International career

 On 15 June 2023, Munteanu was selected in the Romania national under-21 team squad for the 2023 UEFA European Championship.
 He started in all three group games, as his side failed to score any goals and finished in last place.
 On 12 October that year, Munteanu made his full debut for Romania by coming on as a 77th-minute substitute for Denis Drăguș in a goalless draw with Belarus in the Euro 2024 qualifiers.

 On 11 October 2024, Munteanu scored a hat-trick in a 6–2 away thrashing of Montenegro counting for the 2025 European Under-21 Championship qualifiers.
 Four days later, he provided two assists as Romania defeated Switzerland 3–1 at home and qualified for its fourth consecutive European Under-21 Championship.
 On 14 June 2025, he scored a long-range goal in a 1–2 loss to Spain at the final tournament, with Romania finishing last in its group.

+On 9 October 2025, on his second appearance for the senior national team, Munteanu opened the scoring in a 2–1 friendly win over Moldova.